Western Michigan University

 - How can hydrologic models and spatial technologies be incorporated in planning processes to support watershed management and ecosystem protection?

-- GEOGRAPHY 350: Principles of Conservation and Environmental Management
+- GEOG 3500: Principles of Conservation and Environmental Management

-- GEOGRAPHY 555: Contemporary Issues in Natural Resources Management
+- GEOG 5550: Contemporary Issues in Natural Resources Management

 - Development and refinement of a distributed large basin runoff model (DLBRM) to support water resources research and decision making in the Great Lakes Basin, in collaboration with Thomas Croley of the NOAA Great Lakes Environmental Research Laboratory.